navgurukul/newton/maths-hi-toh-hai/Navgurukul-Introduction.md

 ### Tips:

 1. Don't scare to math.
-   math se daren nahi.
+   Math se daren nahi.

 2. Do logical question.
-   logical questions karen.
+   Logical questions karen.

-3. just practise these question and you will be ready for interview. bas in question ka abhyaas karen aur aap interview ke lie taiyaar ho jaenge.
+3. Just practise these question and you will be ready for interview.
+   Bas in question ka abhyaas karen aur aap interview ke lie taiyaar ho jaenge.